codeantik/codeantik/README.md

 **P.S.: I do ask for help whenever I fail to debug my code**. 😬

 I have gained experience on web-development for over a good amount of time now, starting off in late 2020s and now <br/>
 have a bunch of projects to showcase in portfolio.
-I am a comptetitve porgrammer too so I give alomost regular contests on codeforces, atcoder and leetcode <br/>
+I am a comptetitve porgrammer too so I give almost regular contests on codeforces, atcoder and leetcode <br/>

 I am a CS undergrad and I love to spend quality time in sharpening my skills.
 I am open to new challenges and collaborations.